hsanchezulloa/IMAS/mars_explorer/src/mars_explorer/report_sampling.md

-The detailed report has been generated with comprehensive instructions for collecting rock, soil, atmospheric, and ice samples using specified sensors and collection procedures.
-This information is now ready for submission to the plan integrator agent for execution.
+The detailed report containing sampling instructions for each rover has been generated as described above, ensuring clarity and precision for successful sample collection.